isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/resources.md

 <a name="feb"></a>
 **February 2021**

-*Click [here](/images/events/bookbugsx/NLB BBX Feb 2021 Crossword Answer Key.pdf) for the answers to the February 2021 crossword puzzles.*
+*Click <a href="/images/events/bookbugsx/NLB BBX Feb 2021 Crossword Answer Key.pdf" target="_blank" rel="noopener noreferrer">here</a> for the answers to the February 2021 crossword puzzles.*

 This month, we have exciting crossword puzzles!
 Can you crack these riddles to figure out what words go into each grid?
 Don't forget, if you're ever stuck, you can always look for hints in the stories and Bugs of our new Land - the Mysterious Seas!